frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 It should be noted that while fixing the tube is not considered an [assembly best practice](/best-practices/assembly-setup#origin-cube-method) for setting the origin of an assembly, it is sufficient for the purposes of these exercises.

-### Exercise 4: Climber Hook
+### Exercise #4: Climber Hook

-As you get more comfortable with modeling, we can begin to draw more complex parts.
+As you get more comfortable with modeling, we can begin to create more complex parts.
 For this exercise, you will create a climber hook and tube.
 Then, you will create the assembly and mate together the components.

 You will utilize the `Spacer` Featurescript for this exercise.

-<center>**Exercise 4 Instruction Slides**</center>
+**Navigate to the "Exercise #4 Climber Hook" part studio tab** in your copied document and **follow the instructions in the slides** to complete the second exercise.

 <!-- Slideshow container -->
 <div class="slideshow-container">